TaoStarlit/English/book/vocabularyIELTS.md

 -ive: a suffix of adjectives (and nouns of adjectival origin) expressing **tendency, disposition, function, connection**, eg. imperative.   impel: urge/force/constrain --> imperative

+- ic: as an adjective-forming suffix with the particular senses “having some characteristics of” (opposed to the simple attributive use of the base noun) (balletic; sophomoric); “in the style of” (Byronic; Miltonic); “pertaining to a family of peoples or languages” (Finnic; Semitic; Turkic).

 un-: a prefix meaning "not", freely used as an English formative, giving negative or opposite force in adjectives and their derivative adverbs and nouns (unfair; unfairly; unfairness; unfelt; unseen; unfitting; unformed; unheard-of; un-get-at-able), and less freely used in certain other nouns (unrest; unemployment).